mo574216/applied-ai-for-cybersecurity/docs/lectures/week6.md

 ---

-# 30. Exercises
+# 32. Exercises

 ## Exercise 1 — Concept Check

 Answer briefly.

-1. What is trustworthy AI?
+1. What is the difference between interpretability and explainability?
-2. Why can AI systems used in cybersecurity become targets?
+2. What is a local explanation?
-3. What is an evasion attack?
+3. What is a global explanation?
-4. What is a poisoning attack?
+4. What is feature importance?
-5. What is model extraction?
+5. What is a surrogate model?
-6. What is membership inference?
+6. What is LIME?
-7. What is prompt injection?
+7. What is SHAP?
-8. Why can feedback loops be dangerous?
+8. What is a counterfactual explanation?
-9. Why is explainability important in security operations?
+9. Why can explanations help analysts?
-10. Why should high-impact response actions require human approval?
+10. Why can explanations help attackers?

 ---